jlemein/exr-viewer/README.md

 High dynamic range is about representing pixels with values corresponding to the received energy.
 In essence, it is about how bright or dark a pixel can get.
 In low dynamic range image formats, such as PNG and JPEG, the color white is white.
 The sun, a light bulb and a reflection of a white milk package may all be white, or `#FFFFFF` in hexadecimal notation.
-Clearly we know the sun is way more intense, but when represented in a picture, the pixel value will likely be similar.
+Clearly we know the sun is way more intense, but when represented in a picture, the pixel value will likely be the same.
+This is very unrealistic.

 High dynamic range images store their pixel values in floating point format.
 They consume more bits per color channel and are therefore able to represent a larger range of values per pixel.
 A float is 32 bits and has way more granularity to